 Welcome to Ron’s Rants…

-NOTE: In the archives, you may see some apparently random letters in the posts, near the left-hand margin.
-These are formatting aids – the only way to get double or triple spacing is to insert a letter – one for each line – and change the colour to white, so it doesn’t show, as there’s no other easy way around the default single spacing.
-For some mysterious reason, they DO show in some archive summaries, and I’ve no idea why.
-They don’t show in the posts, though (if they do, please post a comment and tell me – it means I’ve missed them!).
-Note – if you copy and paste a post into a Plain Text email, this formatting will be visible; all other formatting except spacing will be lost.
-The alternative, if you don’t want to use HTML (but see my remarks about this in Comments), is to use RTF -Rich Text – emails.
+NOTE: In the archives, you may see some apparently random characters in the posts, near the left-hand margin.
+These are formatting aids – the only way to get double or triple spacing is to insert a letter or symbol (currently I use three asterisks), one set for each line – and change the colour to white, so it doesn’t show,** as there’s no other easy way around the default single spacing.

 My experience with ME will, obviously, feature here from time to time (the more so now – August 2008 – as I’ve quit the blog on my website, see below, to concentrate all my efforts here; don’t worry, anything that would have been posted there will appear here, no-one will miss out on anything), as will items of interest to people with ME (I hate the acronym PWME – Person/People with ME – by the way – it’s ugly and looks as if it might be a Welsh epithet!), and items relating to my hobbies or which have simply sparked my interest.
 I won’t be using the term CFS (except in the form ME/CFS, for the convenience of non-British readers), as it’s criminally misused by the UK medical profession.